codingburgas/sprint-eschool-code-exe/README.md

 </p>

 ## Usage
+When you enter brain picker you are greeted with three options:
+- 1  Start: Starts the program (press 1).
-Instructions on how to use the software, including installation steps, configuration, and examples.
+- 2  Instructions: Teaches you how to use the program (press 2).
+- 3  Exit: you leave the program (press 3)